nicofirst1/ledypi/README.md

 ### Equation
 You can input a custom equation for the rgb values.
 Such equation can depend on:
 - time: a time-step is kept so to evolve the function through time
-- index: the position of the ledstrip can also be used
+- index: the position of the led-strip can also be used

 For example the following patters is given with:
 - red = _cos(t)_